-AI in K-12 Education Summit
+AI in Education Summit

 Empowering Educators for an AI-Powered Future — join educators, researchers, and AI experts at USF for two days of inspiring sessions, hands-on workshops, and networking.